luker983/nsa-codebreaker-2019/task4/README.md

 ### Message Analysis

 The APK should already be loaded into Android Studio, so all we need to do is upload the `jason--vhost-10@terrortime.app` DB file and we should be able to log in using the Client ID and PIN.
-The *Device File Explorer* is usefult for modifying files on the virtual device while it's running.
+The Device File Explorer is useful for modifying files on the virtual device while it's running.
 The DB file can be found in `data/data/com.badguy.terrortime/databases`:

 ![DB File](images/db.png)